 4.9 million clients of Science Applications International Corporation had their healthcare information stolen from an employee’s car in 2011.

 4.5 million people associated with Complete Health Systems, a Tennessee-based healthcare provider, were compromised when a hacker infiltrated the company’s network earlier this year.

 In 2013, just over 4 million people’s information was exposed when Advocate Health and Hospitals Corporation reported that there was hardware stolen from their organization.

 Health Net in California had a data breach that resulted in 1.9 million people having their sensitive information compromised.

 These organizations stand to pay an enormous price for their unpreparedness.
 For people all over the world, it is essential that they be able to trust their local doctor’s office with not only their personal health information, but also their financial and residency information as well.
 This is why, in America, the Department of Health and Human Services has begun substantially taxing health care entities found leaking patient information.

-At All Business Technologies, we understand how important your personal data is to you.
-Call us today at 508-586-1000 to find out more about how HITECH and HIPAA are changing health care or how we can help your business by providing powerful network security solutions.
+At COMPANYNAME, we understand how important your personal data is to you.
+Call us today at PHONENUMBER to find out more about how HITECH and HIPAA are changing health care or how we can help your business by providing powerful network security solutions.